async-aws/aws/docs/contribute/index.md

 # Contribution guide

-Contribution are always appreciated.
+Contributions are always appreciated.
 Like most contribution guides there are links to [how to fork a repository](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) and [information about Pull Requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
 There are also some extra information you need to know about the async-aws/aws repository